Sponsor Licence Revocation

 Once the Home Office has revoked a sponsor licence they will also curtail the leave of any sponsored workers who are currently employed by the sponsor.
 The sponsored worker will usually have their leave curtailed to 60 calendar days unless they have fewer than this remaining, in which case no action will be taken.

-If a sponsored worker has their leave curtailed they will have to either make another application for leave in a category for which they qualify, find alternative employment with a licenced sponsor or leave the UK.
+If a sponsored worker has their leave curtailed they will have to either make another application for leave in a category for which they qualify, find alternative employment with a licensed sponsor or leave the UK.

 As it stands there is no right of appeal against a decision to revoke a sponsor licence and a sponsor will be prohibited from making a further application for a sponsor licence until the end of the appropriate cooling off period.
 This is usually 12 months from the date the sponsor licence was revoked.